 August 20, 2019

 What is Magnolia?
-It's actually street near downtown Knoxville and on this street is a church that opens their doors every Monday to the East Tennessee Free Clinic.
+It's a street near downtown Knoxville and on this street is a church that opens its doors every Monday to the East Tennessee Free Clinic.
 Dr. Janet Purkey (creator of Zazzy Bandz®) helps run this clinic along with several other volunteers where they provide medical aid to people with no insurance and those who are even homeless in the area.